gmirsky/centos-mariadb-galera/README.md

 CentOS-MariaDB-Galera
 =====================

-Playbook to configure a CentOS 7 based MariaDB Galera Cluster and load up the database with the MySQL employee test database.
+Playbook to configure a CentOS 7 based MariaDB Galera cluster and load it up with the MySQL employee test database for training purposes.

 WORK IN PROGRESS DO NOT USE